The Answer Is Finally Here: The Leeroy Jenkins Video Was Staged

 The viral YouTube video that is known as 'Leeroy Jenkins' was shared mercilessly when it first hit the world wide web 12 years ago, and it still is to this day.
 However, it has constantly been called a fake ever since it debuted in 2005.

-If, for some reason, you've managed to miss this golden piece of meme culture, here's the clip.
+If, for some reason, you've managed to miss this golden piece of meme culture.

 The video shows a bunch of World of Warcraft users, known as the Pals for Life Clan, talking about a very complex battle strategy before launching their next encounter.